Adult Bible Study Online Supplements

 What’s needed is “atonement.”* Usually this is some sort of sacrificial act, in many ancient religions even the violent, bloody death of some living thing.
 This blood sacrifice appeases our god’s wrath against us for the great wrong we have committed and returns us to our god’s favour.
 (Exactly how or why this works is rarely or variously explained.
 Does it satisfy some “life-for-life” sense of justice?
 Does it expend the god’s anger?
 Does it cover or remove the transgression that has been ritually transferred to the victim?
 Is there something special about “blood”?
 Does the god simply like the smell?)

 In the story a plague has come upon the people of Israel during their wilderness wanderings.
-This is viewed as Yahweh’s wrath against Israel because of their sin—Israelite men have been cozying up to Moabite women, one thing has led to another, and they have ended up bowing down to their gods.
+This is viewed as God’s wrath against Israel because of their sin—Israelite men have been cozying up to Moabite women, one thing has led to another, and they have ended up bowing down to their gods.
 A terrible thing has happened, which means God must be very angry because of a great wrong that has been committed.
-And so Yahweh calls on the Israelites to kill those men who have married Moabite women, in order to “turn away” his “wrath,” his “fierce anger.”
+And so God calls on the Israelites to kill those men who have married Moabite women, in order to “turn away” his “wrath,” his “fierce anger.”

 But before this can happen, Phinehas hears of an Israelite man who has taken a Midianite wife, he tracks them down to their family tent, he impales them with a spear—and the plague stops.
-Phinehas is hailed by Yahweh as a hero, with these words:
+Phinehas is hailed by God as a hero, with these words:

 Phinehas son of Eleazar, son of Aaron the priest, has turned back my wrath from the Israelites by manifesting such zeal among them on my behalf that in my jealousy I did not consume the Israelites.
 Therefore say, ‘I hereby grant him my covenant of peace.
 It shall be for him and for his descendants after him a covenant of perpetual priesthood, because he was zealous for his God, and made atonement for the Israelites.
 (Num 25:11-13)

-All this sounds like “penal substitutionary atonement”: our sin puts us under God’s wrath, and what’s needed is a violent, bloody death offered in devotion to God in order to turn away God’s righteous anger, to make “atonement.”
-This same language, the same basic ideas, are found in other biblical stories and lie behind the animal sacrifices described in Exodus, Leviticus, and Numbers.
+All this sounds like a few elements of “penal substitutionary atonement”: our sin puts us under God’s wrath, and what’s needed is a violent, bloody death offered in devotion to God in order to turn away God’s righteous anger, to make “atonement.”
+This same language, the same basic ideas, are found in at least one other biblical story.

 But there are some problems with this whole way of thinking, problems which the Old Testament itself acknowledges.
 Not all bad circumstances are because God is angry with us because of our sin, just as not all good circumstances are because God is pleased with us.
 A blood sacrifice doesn’t actually change the heart, our inner disposition that prompts our outward actions.
 Even more, a blood sacrifice doesn’t actually change the world; it doesn’t bring true justice within society, or a real and lasting peace, or a full and flourishing life.